ManuelMebrat/TELCO-CHURNING/README.md

 #  So What are we doing wrong?

-There are several potential reasons for this disparity:
+• Customers using Electronic Check and opting for Paperless Billing are showing higher churn rates, often leaving for competitors due to attractive device offers or better service deals.

+• Similarly, customers with Fiber Optic Internet service experience significant churn, possibly seeking alternatives because of concerns over service quality or disruptions.

+These patterns suggest the need to enhance our payment options to be more secure and user-friendly.
+At the same time, addressing issues with internet service quality, particularly for Fiber Optic, could help reduce churn.
+Additionally, staying competitive in device offerings and service packages may assist in retaining customers who might otherwise switch to competitors.

+What can we do?

-• Service Expectations: Fiber Optic is often marketed as a high-speed and premium internet service.
-Customers who subscribe may have higher expectations for performance and reliability.
-If these are not met, they may be more likely to switch to competitors.
+• **Handle Service Expectations:** Fiber Optic is often marketed as a high-speed and premium internet service.
+Customers may therefore expect top-notch performance and reliability.
+If we fall short in meeting these expectations, customers are more likely to look elsewhere.

-• Pricing: Fiber Optic plans are typically more expensive than DSL, and customers may not perceive the additional cost as justified by the quality.
-Competitors offering comparable or better plans could entice these customers with more appealing prices.
+• **Competitive Pricing:** Fiber Optic plans are typically priced higher than DSL, but customers may not feel the extra cost is justified by the quality of service.
+To retain these customers, it may be necessary to ensure that our pricing is perceived as fair or provide additional value that justifies the cost.

-• Availability of Alternatives: Fiber Optic users might be more tech-savvy or bandwidth-intensive, making them more sensitive to offers from competitors that highlight speed, data, or other performance features.
-They could also be more willing to switch to get the best available service.
+• **Adapt to Tech-Savvy Customers:** Fiber Optic users and those who prefer user-friendly payment methods are likely to be more tech-savvy.
+This demographic may be more sensitive to competing offers that highlight features like speed, data limits, or overall performance.
+They may also be more inclined to switch to a provider that delivers the best available service.
+Improving our service offerings and enhancing our payment infrastructure could therefore be key to retaining these customers.

-• Fiber Optic Infrastructure: Some areas might experience more technical issues with Fiber Optic connections, leading to frustration and, ultimately, churn.